German destroyer Z12 Erich Giese: Construction and career

 The ship was ordered on 4 August 1934 and laid down at Germania, Kiel on 3 May 1935 as yard number G538.
 She was launched on 12 March 1937 and completed on 4 March 1939.
 Erich Giese was initially assigned to 8th Destroyer Division (8.
-Zerstörrer-Division) part of the 4th Destroyer Flotilla (4.
-Zerstörrer-Flottille) under the command of Commander (Fregattenkapitän) Brocksien.
+Zerstörer-Division) part of the 4th Destroyer Flotilla (4.
+Zerstörer-Flottille) under the command of Commander (Fregattenkapitän) Brocksien.
 Two months later, the ship escorted into Hamburg the convoy returning the German Condor Legion from Spain.
 When World War II began, Erich Giese was assigned to the German Bight where she joined her sisters in laying defensive minefields.
 The ship also patrolled the Skagerrak to inspect neutral shipping for contraband goods.
 The ship attempted to lay a minefield off the British coast on the night of 12/13 November, but had to turn back to escort her consorts, Theodor Riedel and Hermann Schoemann, back to Germany when they suffered machinery breakdowns.
 Eight days later, she was one of the destroyers escorting the battleships Gneisenau and Scharnhorst through the North Sea to break out into the North Atlantic.

 Led by Commander (Fregattenkapitän) Erich Bey in his flagship Hans Lody, Erich Giese and Bernd von Arnim left port on the morning of 6 December to lay a minefield off Cromer.
 The latter ship had severe boiler problems and was ordered to return to port in the late afternoon while the other two continued their mission.
 They spotted several darkened ships as they approached their destination, including the destroyers HMS Juno and HMS Jersey, but were not spotted in return.
 As the two German destroyers withdrew after having laid their mines, they spotted the two British destroyers again at a range of 8000 m and closed to attack.
 When the range dropped to 4600 m, Lody fired three torpedoes at Juno, the leading British ship, while Giese fired four at Jersey.
 None of Lody's torpedoes struck their target, but one of Giese's hit Jersey abreast her aft torpedo mount.
 The torpedo detonated in an oil fuel tank and started a major fire.
 Neither British ship spotted the German destroyers and they continued on while Juno turned about to help her sister.
 Two British ships totalling 5,286 Gross Register Tons were sunk by this minefield.
 Giese was refitted at the Germaniawerft shipyard after her return on 8 December.